On this page:

 A brief history of housing assistance

 In 1943, the Commonwealth Housing Commission was appointed by the Commonwealth government to evaluate the condition of Australia’s housing stock.
-Due to the combined impact of the Great Depression and the use of labour and building materials in supporting the war effort, appropriate and secure housing was incredibly scarce during this time (Dufty-Jones 2018).
-In response to Australia’s sizable housing shortage, the government began to shift its attention to providing people with adequate housing, to foster economic development and replace the slums present at the time (Troy 2012; Macintyre 2015).
+Due to the combined impact of the Great Depression and the use of labour and building materials in supporting the war effort, appropriate and secure housing was incredibly scarce during this time (Dufty‑Jones 2018).
+In response to Australia’s sizable housing shortage, the government began to provide people with adequate housing, to foster economic development and replace the tenement housing present at the time (Troy 2012; Macintyre 2015).

 In 1944, the Commonwealth Housing Commission reported a shortage of some 300,000 dwellings and advised the Commonwealth to provide housing to overcome this housing deficit (Pawson et al. 2020).
 This advice would later result in the establishment of the first Commonwealth-State Housing Agreement (CSHA) in 1945.

-The CSHA was an agreement between the Commonwealth-States/territories to provide funds for the construction of new dwellings.
-As a result of the CHSA agreement, social housing provision from governments became a more prominent aspect of the housing landscape.
-Since then, the original 1945 CSHA has been updated numerous times, with the 2003 CHSA being the final revision, before it was officially replaced by the National Affordable Housing Agreement (NAHA) in 2009 (Parliament of Australia 2017).
-The NAHA was later superseded by the National Housing and Homelessness Agreement in 2018 (DSS 2022).
+The CSHA was an agreement between the Commonwealth and states/territories to provide funds for the construction of new dwellings.
+As a result, social housing provision from governments became a more prominent aspect of the housing landscape.
+The original 1945 CSHA has been updated numerous times, with the 2003 CSHA being the final revision, before it was officially replaced by the National Affordable Housing Agreement (NAHA) in 2009 (Parliament of Australia 2017).
+The NAHA was later superseded by the National Housing and Homelessness Agreement in 2018 (DSS 2022a).

-Historically, social housing was built to stimulate the economy, provide people with secure accommodation, and help people participate in the workforce (Pawson et al. 2020).
+Historically, social housing was built to stimulate the economy, provide people with secure accommodation, and facilitate participation in the workforce (Pawson et al. 2020).
 As such, access to social housing was made available to predominantly working families on very low, low, and moderate incomes (Groenhart et al. 2014; Yates 2013).
-However, from 1956 to 1973, the Government’s housing strategy shifted towards encouraging home ownership and supporting low-income households in the public rental market.
+However, from 1956 to 1973, the Government’s housing strategy shifted towards encouraging home ownership and supporting low-income households in the private rental market.
 In 1973, income eligibility limits were introduced to social housing households, signifying the beginning of the shift towards the current policy where social housing are allocations partly based on need (Yates 2013).

-By the 1999 CSHA, a greater emphasis was placed on helping families and individuals that could not be appropriately housed in the private market.
-Accordingly, a key feature of the 1999 CHSA was providing housing assistance according to need, rather than security of tenure (Parliament of Australia 2001).
+By the 1999 CSHA, a greater emphasis was placed on helping families and individuals that could not be housed in the private market.
+Accordingly, a key feature of the 1999 CSHA was providing housing assistance according to need, classified by income, rather than security of tenure (Parliament of Australia 2001).

 National Housing and Homelessness Agreement (NHHA)

-The NHHA came into effect on 1 July 2018, reforming previous funding agreements with states and territories (the National Affordable Housing Agreement (NAHA) supported by the National Partnership Agreement on Homelessness (NPAH)).
-The NHHA provides around $7.8 billion in Commonwealth funding to states and territories for housing and homelessness services within the period of the agreement.
+The NHHA came into effect on 1 July 2018, reforming previous funding agreements with states and territories, the National Affordable Housing Agreement (NAHA) supported by the National Partnership Agreement on Homelessness (NPAH).
+A one‑year extension of the NHHA to 30 June 2024 has been offered to the states to support the transition to the Government’s housing agenda.

 Housing assistance funding

-- the provision of social housing, owned and managed by government and non-government organisations, including:
+- social housing, owned and managed by government and non-government organisations, including:

 - public housing (PH)